She manages the Gainesville office, supervises the FTA staff, helps with event planning, and continues to keep the books.

 Now immersing himself in the unique environments found along the Florida Trail, he’s working to ensure this exceptional resource is developed, maintained, and protected for current and future generations of users.

 Adam grew up in northern Indiana.
 He studied biology at Indiana University, European studies at Jagiellonian University, and environmental law at Vermont Law School.
 Previously he worked with the Appalachian Trail Conservancy, Randolph Mountain Club, and Green Mountain Club.
-As the FTA’s Panhandle Regional Representative, Adam coordinates trail building, maintenance, resource protection, and volunteer work along the Florida National Scenic Trail from to Suwannee River State Park.
+As the FTA’s Panhandle Regional Representative, Adam coordinates trail building, maintenance, resource protection, and volunteer work along the Florida National Scenic Trail from to Suwannee River State Park to the Northern Terminus of the Florida Trail at Fort Pickens in Gulf Islands National Seashore.

 Over the past decade, Van has backpacked several sections of the Appalachian Trail as well as other hikes throughout the country and abroad.
 She has served as an outdoor guide for youth & adults and has a background in organic farming.
 Of all the wilderness settings she has explored, Van finds her greatest happiness when she is immersed in the natural Florida landscape where she was born and raised.
 She considers the Florida Trail to be one of the state’s greatest gems and is enthusiastic to ensure that it is enjoyed by a diverse community of current and future recreationists and stewards.